 One of the common reasons that this fails is that the clock is out of sync on the QuickStart (common for VirtualBox instances).
 From a shell inside the QuickStart, you can execute

 timedatectl to see the state of the system clock.

 If it is out of sync, check the state of the clock synchronization service with:

 sudo systemctl status chrony

 Or try to force a clock sync with:

 Once the clock is in sync (which usually takes a little while), publishing should work fine.

 RStudio Connect, RStudio Package Manager, or RStudio Server Pro is not starting

 This could happen for many reasons.
 Please check your connection to the Internet and restart the QuickStart.
 If that doesn't work, clear your browser history and try again.
-Or power off the machine and import a the (*.ova) download anew.
+Or power off the machine and import the (*.ova) download anew.
 Make sure to generate a new MAC address.

 RStudio runs slowly inside the QuickStart